felipecrv/jsx-requirejs-plugin/README.md

       }
     ]
 ```
-After successful optimization, all the jsx! files will be precompiled (converted from JSX -> JS) and will be added/optimized into the build file.
+After successful optimization, all the `jsx!` files will be precompiled
+(converted from JSX to JS) and will be added/optimized into the build file.

 ### HACK to fix an issue with the preprocessing of JSXTransformer